kaufmanno/make_project/docs/source/first_steps.rst

    . quickstart.sh

+Before building the documentation, the code is tested by running pytest on test files stored in the tests directory.
 When the documentation is built, it will be commited to your local git repository and a page will open in your browser (local version of the documentation).
 If you are using a remote repository, the changes will be pushed to this repository (if you don't want to use a remote repo, you should edit the build_docs.sh script and comment the line with the push command".